Comparison · Bundled builder vs custom

 GoDaddy · You.
 Or the GoDaddy guided-design service at additional cost.

-Orchestrix · The bureau.
-One operator does design, build, hosting, and edits.
+Orchestrix · Us.
+The same small team does design, build, hosting, and edits.

 Ownership